huggingface/blog/st-inference-api.md

 Embeddings can be represented in a vector space.
 For example, the semantic representation of an image can be roughly captured in a list of 384 numbers, each representing a position within the dimensions of a vector space.
 We can then embed some text that describes what the above image contains; that is, we create an embedding that can be represented in the same 384-dimensional vector space.
 The proximity of the image and text embeddings can be calculated and thus confirm if the text is similar to what the image represents.

 How are embeddings generated?
-The open-source library called [Sentence Transformers](https://www.sbert.net/index.html) allows us to create state-of-the-art embeddings from images and text for free.
+The open-source library called [Sentence Transformers](https://www.sbert.net/index.html) allows you to create state-of-the-art embeddings from images and text for free.

 ## What are embeddings for?